nvngroup/pitu/DOCUMENTATION-en.md

 #### 5. Sync and Sessions

-- Baileys automatically manages sessions and devices, guaranteeing that messages are delivered to all recipient devices (multi-device).
+- Pitu automatically manages sessions and devices, guaranteeing that messages are delivered to all recipient devices (multi-device).
 - Utilizes cache and sync to optimize sending and avoid redundancies.

 #### 6. Best Practices and Notes